What if awakening.

 Very difficult to do nothing.

-The mind very quickly starts to make up things to do.
+Starts to make up things to do.

 So we end up trying too hard.

-With the unborn,
+With the unborn.

 It seems very simple.

-So then it feels like there's nothing to it.
+It feels like there's nothing to it.

 What's there even to do?